Bartapapa/legend/docs/pages/additional-rules.md

 ## Adventuring

 ### Exhaustion
-Whenever a character does something particularly straining on their body, such as staying up an entire night, trekking through heat or cold for hours on end, not eating or not drinking for a day, etc, they suffer 1 Wound.
+Whenever a character does something particularly straining on their body, such as staying up an entire night, trekking through heat or cold for hours on end, not eating or not drinking for a day, etc, they suffer 1 Fatigue.

 ### Light
 Not many characters can see in the dark.
 They need light to be able to act well.
 Characters who are unlit and need light to see have a bane on any action involving eyesight.
 Denizens of the underground never need light to act well.